wi7a1ian/csharp-cpu-lab/README.md

  MinMaxParallel |   416.3257 us |  2.1792 us |  8.4402 us |   416.8833 us |
 ```

-- ILP option doesn't help because compiler has to do boundary checks for us.
+- ILP option doesn't help because of
+  - *loop stream detector*, an Intel dedicated optimization for loops that are particularly small.
+The moment we "optimizaed" the code, the number of uOps within the loop got bigger, leading to optimization being turned off,
+  - additional boundary checks being added by the compiler the moment we started accessing i+1 elements within the arrays.
 - Parallel is not fastest because of data sharing (cache invalidation).
 - Considering *single instruction, multiple data (SIMD)* does bring best performance boost when working with arrays.
 This can be achieved via `System.Numerics.Vectorization.Vector<T>` class in C#.